EvanXiaa/BDUpdater/README.md

 # BDUpdater
 The official repository for FSE 2026 "Break to Adapt: Knowledge-Based Updates of Breaking Dependencies in JavaScript"

-We will release the artifacts in the next month.
-Feel free to contact the author [yfxia@zju.edu.cn].
+**Apologies for the delay due to health reasons.
+The implementation and experimental data will be updated by August 20.
+For questions, please contact the author at yfxia@zju.edu.cn.**